Hyperkopite/Roothub_vulns/arbitrary file upload.md

 ![image](https://user-images.githubusercontent.com/9525971/159520998-5591227f-b74e-4271-8bb3-419da38a1236.png)

 <br><br>
-> 6. Here we used /etc/bash_completion.d to add an shell script, so the RCE is will be triggered automatically each time the victim logs into bash, which is super ez to achieve.<br>
+> 6. Here we used /etc/bash_completion.d to add an shell script, so the RCE will be triggered automatically each time the victim logs into bash, which is super ez to achieve.<br>
 ![image](https://user-images.githubusercontent.com/9525971/159522138-e92ac3d0-b85b-4afa-b40c-2a2f0205f200.png)